How to Eat Like a New Yorker

 There is an over-abundance of America’s best food in New York City, so Daniel and I put together a complete guide of our favorites.
 They won’t break the bank, but they may just blow your mind:

 Quick note: We didn’t put any addresses in this guide because many of these restaurants have multiple locations.
 Google Maps is very accurate in New York.
 It will be your friend.

 Also note: Not all of these photos are ours.
-Most of them were grabbed from the restaurant’s website.
+Some of them were grabbed from the restaurant’s website or instagram.

 We're starting with Brooklyn-ified Southern Food: fried chicken headlines this diner's menu of Southern specialties and signature pies.
 When we visit, we both get chicken biscuits smothered with hot sauce and honey butter, then split a side platter of mac & cheese and cheese grits.
 Pies N' Thighs is the only place in NYC where we've had good grits.

 The Meatball Shop didn't exist when we first moved to NYC, but it's quickly becoming a New York classic.
 With locations all over Manhattan and one in Williamsburg, there is almost always a Meatball Shop nearby!
 Their prices have risen throughout the years, but their menu has improved as well.
 Get your meatballs served over veggies, pasta, salad, in a hero or as sliders.
 You can score a hero with an apple-and-arugula side salad.
 We suggest chicken balls slathered in their tasty house made pesto sauce or lemon butter.
 And pair it with a whiskey float.
 Mmmm.